mario-lemes/moltyjs/README.md

 MoltyJS allow you all what you expect from an object database modeling library plus multy tenancy support and Elasticsearch integration behind the scene.

-**NOTE: THIS LIBRARY IS NOT SUITABLE FOR A PRODUCTION ENVIRONMENT, IS STILL UNDER CONSTRUCCTIONS AND MIGTH BE BREAKING CHANGES FROM ONE COMMIT TO ANOTHER.
-PLEASE, USE IT CAREFULLY AND CHECK THE DOCUMENTATION AND THE CHANGELOG IN EACH VERSION RELEASE.
-THANK YOU!**

 ## Install

 ```shell